sidebar hamburger menu

 Common Issues

-"Website isolation is not enabled server-wide"
+"Website isolation is not enabled"

-# Solution: Enable server-wide first
+# Solution: Allow server-wide first

-cagefsctl --site-isolation-allow
+cagefsctl --site-isolation-allow <username>

 "Please specify existing domain name and try again"